 3. Mix all of the ingredients together and store in an airtight container.

 Makes: 2 hearty portions

-Mix together all of the dry ingredients, except the spice blend.
+1. Mix together all of the dry ingredients except the spice blend.
 To simplify, you can mix all of the dry ingredients at home and pack the mixture in a sealable bag or container.

-Place the dry ingredients in a pot.
-Boil water in a kettle and pour the water over the couscous.
-If you only have one pot, boil the water, then pour the dried mixture into the water and stir.
+2. Place the dry ingredients in a pot.
+Boil water in a pot or kettle and pour the water over the couscous.
+If your pot is your bowl, boil the water and then pour the dried mixture into the water and stir.